brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 1. Manually overwrite the first sector of a hard-disk or usb drive with this data, and boot off our own machine.
 2. Use a virtual machine to simulate a computer, and use this code in the boot sector of a virtualised storage device represented by an .iso image file.
 3. Use a CPU emulator to simulate a CPU.
 Almost identical to option nr.
-2, in that one would be using software to emulate a computer.
-The main difference lies in the backend implementation: A virtual machine makes use of the host operating system to run most of the instructions on the host CPU (to optimize for performance), whereas a CPU emulator's goal is not to optimize for performance, but to literally emulate the CPU using software.
+2, the main difference is that a virtual machine optimizes for performance by running instructions on the host machine, while an emulator literally simulates every instruction in software.
 This results in a more portable, easier to debug but less performant simulation.

 For the purposes of this article, we will go ahead with option nr 3.